Recession shapes: U-shaped

 A U-shaped recession is longer than a V-shaped recession and has a less-clearly defined trough.
 GDP may shrink for several quarters, and only slowly return to trend growth.
 Simon Johnson, former chief economist for the International Monetary Fund, says a U-shaped recession is like a bathtub: "You go in.
 You stay in.
 The sides are slippery.
 You know, maybe there's some bumpy stuff in the bottom, but you don't come out of the bathtub for a long time."

 The 1973–75 recession in the United States can be considered a U-shaped recession.
-In early 1973 the economy began to shrink and continued to decline or have very low growth for nearly two years.
+In early 1973, the economy began to shrink and continued to decline or have very low growth for nearly two years.
 After bumping along the bottom, the economy climbed back to recovery in 1975.

 W-shaped

 In a W-shaped recession (also known as a double-dip recession), the economy falls into recession, recovers with a short period of growth, then falls back into recession before finally recovering, giving a "down up down up" pattern resembling the letter W.

 The early 1980s recession in the United States is cited as an example of a W-shaped recession.
 The National Bureau of Economic Research considers two recessions to have occurred in the early 1980s.
 The economy fell into recession from January 1980 to July 1980, shrinking at an 8 percent annual rate from April to June 1980.
 The economy then entered a quick period of growth, and in the first three months of 1981 grew at an 8.4 percent annual rate.
 As the Federal Reserve under Paul Volcker raised interest rates to fight inflation, the economy dipped back into recession (hence, the "double-dip") from July 1981 to November 1982.
 The economy then entered a period of mostly robust growth for the rest of the decade.

-The European debt crisis in the early-2010s is a more recent example of a W-shaped recession.
+The European debt crisis in the early-2010s is another example of a W-shaped recession.
 A combination of government austerity, falling business investment, rising interest rates, global economic weakness, high energy prices, and weak consumer spending after the Great Recession of 2008–2009 tipped many Eurozone countries into a second recession from 2011 to 2013.
 Countries affected included Italy, Spain, Portugal, France, Ireland, Germany and Cyprus.
 Greece, while part of the Eurozone, saw continuous economic contraction from 2007 to 2015, and thus does not fit the definition of a W-shaped recession, but rather an L-shaped recession.
-The United Kingdom is not a member of the Eurozone, but was a member of the European Union until 2020, and suffered a minor W-shaped recession when GDP contracted in Q4 2011 and Q1 2012.
+The United Kingdom is not a member of the Eurozone, but was a member of the European Union until 2020 (Brexit), and suffered a minor W-shaped recession when GDP contracted in Q4 2011 and Q1 2012.